syedhamzazaidi/syedhamzazaidi.github.io/README.md

   instagram: hamxa.xaidi
   linkedin: syed-hamza-zaidi

-exclude: # Excludes files and folders in the build
+exclude: # Excludes the following files and folders in the build
  - Dockerfile
  - LICENSE.txt
  - README.md